QuentinLemasson/pokemon-incremental/docs/contributing.md

 - Maintainers are listed in README
 - Community feedback is valued

-Thank you for contributing to Galipette Portal!
-Your contributions help make this project better for everyone.
+Thank you for contributing to Kaptain's React Template!
+Your contributions help make this template better for everyone.